willcodeustak/Budget-Breeze/README.md

 ## **Transaction Tracking**

-- Add expenses with details like amount, category, description, and date.
-- View a detailed, sortable table of all transactions.
+- When users add an expense, the amount, category, description, and current date are automatically captured and displayed in a table-style view for easy tracking.

 ![Transaction Tracking](https://github.com/user-attachments/assets/b01bf3b7-3540-4efe-b01f-aab31e8b955e)

 ---

-## **Reports & Analytics**
+## **Reports Page**

-- Automatically calculate daily, weekly, and monthly expense totals.
+- Automatically fetches Budget details from dashboard and calculates daily, weekly, and monthly expense totals.
 - Interactive pie charts visualize spending by category.
 - Filter expenses by date, week, or month for deeper insights.